javinizer/Javinizer/README.md

 ### Installation

-After installing the required prerequisites, run the following command in an administrator PowerShell 7 console to install the Javinizer module.
+After installing the required prerequisites, run the following command in an administrator PowerShell 7 (pwsh.exe) console to install the Javinizer module.
 If this is your first time using PowerShell, you may run into some prompts about security policies.
 Follow the instructions given in the prompts to unrestrict the code.

 ```powershell
 # Install the module from PowerShell gallery